-When traveling in Austria, cities such as Salzburg and Vienna are unavoidable.
+When travelling in Austria, cities such as Salzburg and Vienna are unavoidable.
 Notwithstanding, to learn more about the country, you should also visit some of the prettiest villages in Austria.
 Here you will find the true heart and soul of Austria.

 Heiligenbrunn in Burgenland is known for its so-called “kellerviertel” which you find in the vineyards around the village.
-Its main attraction is the characteristic small whitewashed houses, many of them with thatched roofs, create a unique atmosphere.
+Its main attraction is the characteristic small whitewashed houses, many of them with thatched roofs, which create a unique atmosphere.
 Nonetheless, the atypical architecture makes this one of Austria’s prettiest villages.
-Strolling among the picturesque houses, constructed between the 17th and 19th century, is like traveling back into history.
+Strolling among the picturesque houses, constructed between the 17th and 19th centuries, is like travelling back into history.
 Most of the basement houses are privately owned.
 Some work as small wine shops where you can taste and buy Uhudler products.
 Others have been converted to summer cottages to let.
 A couple function as museums, where you can see wine presses and other items related to wine production.

 Read more about Heiligenbrunn – The cradle of the Uhudler wine

 In 2003, Bad Waltersdorf in Styria was awarded the gold plaque as the “most beautiful village in Europe” by Entente Florale.
 The village is picturesquely situated among gently rolling hills, covered with vineyards and fruit orchards.
-Vivid floral decorations on the bridges across the creek Safen, that flows through the village, is adding to the rural idyll.
+Vivid floral decorations on the bridges across the creek Safen, which flows through the village, is adding to the rural idyll.
 Bad Waltersdorf was inhabited already in Roman times.
 Most of the historic buildings are found around the church from 1690, such as the rectory of 1774.
 Just outside the village, there is a thermal spa Heiltherme Bad Waltersdorf.